 Since schools closed on March 12th, I’ve been creating content to help teachers and school leaders in terms of distance learning.
 There seems to be a huge amount of information out there so I thought I’d just pop up a one-page website divided into my 6 Rules for Distance Learning to let people know what I’m doing in my school and any tips that might be of use.
 I’ll also happily answer any questions.

-Don’t be tempted to dive into using a new platform if it isn’t something you’re already using.
-Remember everyone is already overwhelmed.
+Don’t be tempted to dive into using another new platform if it isn’t something you’re already using.
+Remember everyone is overwhelmed.
 We don’t want to make things even more overwhelming.

 Ensure that there is agreement from staff that this is all that is expected from them and they shouldn’t be panicking if they hear of other teachers doing all sorts of magical stuff online.
 Everyone’s main job is keeping everyone safe and healthy.
 Let’s make sure that’s the number one priority and, if this goes on for longer, we can always learn new skills together over time.